You don't have to pick one thing - developing your artist voice

 Art isn’t like maths – there are no definitive right or wrong answers.
 There are only YOUR answers, and I know that’s very annoying to hear when you’re stuck in the maelstrom of wanting to do everything!

-Check out the Happy Artist StudioI created the Happy Artist Studio, an online artist membership, to help address the questions, so you’re ready for some help finding your own answers, it’s time to join us!
+Check out the Happy Artist StudioI created the Happy Artist Studio, an online membership for artists, to help address the questions, so you’re ready for some help finding your own answers, it’s time to join us!